 The OIC will establish and maintain radio communications with Range Operations on dedicated equipment.
 The OIC will ensure the Range Safety Network (NET) is monitored at all times and all radio checks initiated by Range Operations are responded to.
 If Range Operations cannot contact a unit on the NET after three attempts, a Range Inspector will be dispatched to the facility IOT regain contact and determine the cause of the break in contact.
-The unit will be placed in a check fire, once communication is re-established, the check fire will be lifted.
+When primary means of communication is lost, the unit will place themselves in an immediate check-fire, and notify Range Operations at (717) 861-2152/2153 via alternate means.
 If the break in contact was due to a failure to monitor the NET, the OIC will receive a Safety Violation.